Willtl/heurisko/README.md

 # Heurisko - A C++ open-source parallel metaheuristic framework for continuous and combinatorial optimization
-The project uses qmake which, simmilarly to cmake, is responsible to generates platform dependent makefiles.
-However, the project can be easilly adapted to other control the software compilation process like cmake, and other IDEs.
+The project uses qmake, which, similarly to cmake, is responsible for generates platform-dependent makefiles.
+However, the project can be easily adapted to other control the software compilation process like cmake, and other IDEs.
 ### List of implemented population-based metaheuristics:
 - Differential Evolution
    - Mutation scheme variants: